Bachelor's Degree in Life Sciences

 Objectives

-- Strengthening English communication skills
+- Improving English communication skills

-- Speaking and oral interactions
+- Speeches and oral interactions

 - Reading and listening comprehension